-- Connectivity Choices – Two RCA line in options allows you to have two separate devices connected.
+- Connectivity Choices – Two RCA line-in options allow you to connect two separate devices.
 Optical Input for lossless transfer and Bluetooth.
 Great range of choices to handle your preferred setup.

 - Stylish Design – Both the black and wood grain finish look fantastic.
 The angular design also adds a point of difference from the standard rectangular boxes.

-- Not The Best For Producing – While these are versatile they do fall a little flat when it comes to analytical listening.
+- Not The Best For Producing – While these are versatile, they do fall short for analytical listening and studio work.
 For dedicated producers with a keen ear, I’d suggest looking elsewhere.

 Behringer STUDIO 50USB Review

 - Budget-Friendly – At this price, it’s hard to complain about these monitors.
 A bargain option if you need a backup set of monitors or are building your studio on the cheap.